Living Donation

 Bone Marrow

-Each year, approximately 30,000 patients in the U.S. are diagnosed with life-threatening diseases such as leukemia, which are treatable by a marrow or stem cell transplant.
-Just one in three will find a donor match within their family.
-Join the National Marrow Donor Program Registry all it takes is a simple blood test.
+Each year, approximately 30,000 Americans are diagnosed with life-threatening diseases such as leukemia, which are treatable by a marrow or stem cell transplant.
+Just one in three of these patients will find a donor match within their family.
+All it takes is a simple blood test to join the National Marrow Donor Program Registry.
 Anyone between the ages of 18-60 and in general good health can join the Registry.

 For more information on bone marrow donation contact the National Marrow Donor Program.